 The images below demonstrate an example of each type of system previously described.

-- To see where Idaho’s solar farms are located, please follow this link.
+- To see where Idaho’s solar farms are located, click here.

-Interested in placing solar panels on your home?
-The Idaho Governor’s Office of Energy and Mineral Resources offers low interest energy loans up to $15,000 to Idaho citizens and up to $100,000 to Idaho businesses who are interested in qualifying projects.
+- The Idaho Governor’s Office of Energy and Mineral Resources offers low interest energy loans up to $15,000 to Idaho citizens and up to $100,000 to Idaho businesses who are interested in in installing energy efficient products and developing renewable energy projects within the state.

 If you are looking to get certified as a solar installer, please review these organizations for further information on exams and Idaho specific requirements: